Nauder/ygomd-rush-installer/README.md

 ```

 2. Click "Browse" to select your `data.unity3d` file
+3. Place your replacement images in the appropriate folders:
+   - Card frame images in `res/frame/` (using the predefined mapping)
+   - Other asset replacements in `res/mask/` (matching the asset name)
-3. Click "Replace Assets" to process the file
+4. Click "Replace Assets" to process the file
-4. Choose whether to replace the original file (with backup) or save as a new file
+5. Choose whether to replace the original file (with automatic timestamped backup) or save as a new file

 ## How it works

 The application:
 - Loads the Unity AssetBundle file using UnityPy
-- Filters assets that match the criteria:
-  - Has `m_Name` and `m_CompleteImageSize` attributes
+- Searches for two types of assets to replace:
-  - Contains "card_frame" in the name
+  - **Card Frame Assets**: Assets containing "card_frame" in the name
+  - **Mask Assets**: Any assets matching filenames in the `res/mask` folder
-- Replaces matching assets with corresponding images from the `res` folder
+- Replaces matching assets with corresponding images from the `res` folder structure
 - Asks for user confirmation to either:
   - Replace the original file (after creating a timestamped backup)
   - Save as a separate modified file

-## Supported Card Frames
+## Asset Replacement Types

+### Card Frame Assets
-The application replaces the following card frame assets:
+The application replaces the following card frame assets from `res/frame/`:
 - card_frame00 → normal.png
 - card_frame01 → effect.png
 - card_frame02 → ritual.png